Deliverance: Plot

-Four Atlanta businessmen—Lewis Medlock, Ed Gentry, Bobby Trippe and Drew Ballinger—decide to canoe down a river in the remote northern Georgia wilderness before it is dammed.
-Lewis, an experienced outdoorsman, is the leader; his close friend Ed has been on several trips but lacks Lewis's machismo, while Bobby and Drew are novices.
-En route to their launch site, the men (Bobby in particular) are condescending towards the locals, who are unimpressed by the "city boys".
-At a local gas station, Drew, with his guitar, engages a young banjo-playing boy in a musical duel ("Dueling Banjos").
+Lewis Medlock, Ed Gentry, Bobby Trippe, and Drew Ballinger are Atlanta businessmen who decide to canoe down the Cahulawassee River in the remote northern Georgia wilderness before it is dammed.
+Lewis is an avid outdoorsman and survivalist who leads the group, and Ed has been on several trips but lacks Lewis's ego, while Bobby and Drew are novices.
+En route to their launch site, the men, in particular Bobby, are rude toward the locals, who are hostile to the "city boys".
+At a local gas station, Drew, with his guitar, engages a young banjo-playing boy in a musical duel.
 The duel is mutually enjoyable, and some of the locals break into dance at the sound of it.
-However, the boy does not acknowledge Drew when prompted for a celebratory handshake.
+However, the boy does not acknowledge Drew when prompted for a friendly handshake.

 The four friends travel in pairs and their two canoes become separated.
-Ed and Bobby encounter a pair of mountain men emerging from the woods, one carrying a shotgun and missing two front teeth.
-Following a verbal altercation, Bobby is forced by the men to undress and the unarmed man sodomizes him, demanding he "squeal like a pig", while Ed is bound to a tree and held at gunpoint.
-After Bobby is raped, Lewis sneaks up and kills the rapist using his bow and arrow; Ed retrieves the gun and the remaining mountain man flees into the woods.
-After a brief but hotheaded debate between Lewis and Drew, Ed and Bobby vote to side with Lewis's plan to bury the body and continue on as if nothing had happened.
+Ed and Bobby encounter a pair of mountain men emerging from the woods, one carrying a shotgun and missing his two front teeth.
+Following an argument, Bobby is forced by the men to undress and the unarmed man rapes him, demanding he "squeal like a pig", while Ed is tied to a tree and held at gunpoint.
+Lewis sneaks up and kills the rapist with his bow and arrow while Ed snatches the shotgun from the other mountain man, who flees into the woods.
+After a heated debate between Lewis and Drew, Ed and Bobby vote to side with Lewis' plan to bury the body and continue on as if nothing had happened.
 The four continue downriver but the canoes reach a dangerous stretch of rapids.
-As Drew and Ed reach the rapids in the lead canoe, Drew shakes his head and falls headlong into the water — it is unclear why.
+As Drew and Ed reach the rapids in the lead canoe, Drew falls into the water.